SathyaMadhu/Airbnb_Analysis/README.md

 **Output Includes :**

 •	Visually appealing and interactive dashboard using Streamlit and Plotly.
 •	Power BI Visuvaliztion for data driven Insights

-• Numerous dropdown options to filter the data based on user interest
+Numerous dropdown options to filter the data based on user interest

-  o	Price vs Review Score Comparison
+•	Price vs Review Score Comparison

-  o	Top players of each country
+•	Top players of each country

-  o	Property Type Analysis
+•	Property Type Analysis

-  o	Geo visualiztion
+•	Geo visualiztion

 **Conclusion:**

-The Airbnb data visualization Dashboard in **Power BI** **and/or Streamlit** helps to understand trends, options and insights of various features of airbnb data.
+The Airbnb data visualization Dashboard in **Power BI** **and/or Streamlit** helps to understand trends, options and insights of various Key features.
 These Data driven insights helps in quick decision making